 The goal of any customer interaction is to help move the relationship forward.
-To make sure that it is during your pilot project, it’s essential to include terms for a conditional purchase of software.
+To make sure that it is during your pilot projects, it’s essential to include terms for a conditional purchase of software.

 If you hit certain core metrics, then the company will buy the product.
 After 60 days of the solution doing what is expected, the company will buy.

 The prospect needs to validate that the product is worth the price you’re asking.
 Offering a risk-free (not free) pilot can help solve that problem.

 Start the clock on their bill from day one of usage, not after the trial.
 If they reject the service during the trial, then they pay nothing.